 You hit the snooze button on your alarm clock on a Monday more than you do on any other weekday.
 You don’t want to drag yourself out of bed, but you are compelled to.
-You feel that Monday has longer hours and, during those agonisingly long hours, you wait for the day to end.
+You are feeling anxious and that Monday has longer hours and, during those agonisingly long hours, you wait for the day to end.
 Luckily, you are not alone because, not long ago, I was where you are right now.
 It’s pretty normal for this to happen to at least 99% of us.
-Here are my observations on why you possibly hate Mondays:-
+Here are my observations on why you are experiencing from Monday Blues:-

 1. Only work for $$$

 Obviously, you have to earn money in order to live an acceptable life!
 Don’t get me wrong, I am not suggesting you should quit your job, lower your standard of living, or travel the world.
 The point I am trying to make here is that if you work for money, you can only be happy on pay days.
 Unless you have multiple streams of income, pay day normally comes once a month.
 In addition, you are sitting in your office for 260 working days in a year.
 Given this circumstance, you will have 1 pay day x 12 months = 12 days that will generate happiness from work in a year.
 I do not deny the idea that money can bring you some sense of happiness.
 For instance, when you have had your eyes on a pair of shoes for a long time, and you can finally afford them after pay day arrives.
 However, you can’t also work for money with the sole intention of buying things.
 You may probably ask me, “What I should work for then?” and that leads us to point two.